Stomatitis in Cats

 The prognosis is "pretty good"

-- A few indivuduals will not respond much to even full-mouth extractions and remain somewhat painful, although they are much better off than they were before treatment.
+- This leaves about 20% that will not respond as well as we'd like to even full-mouth extractions and remain somewhat painful.
+However, these patients are generally better off than they were before treatment.